-On March 4, 2013, The Company released preliminary Phase II Locked Cycle Test (LCT) results for the Lac Knife project.
-The testing was performed on four (4) composites core samples comprised of low-grade and semi-massive graphite mineralisation with a large proportion of large flakes (+80 mesh) in the graphite concentrates that ranged between 35% and 58%.
+On March 4, 2013, The Company released preliminary Phase II locked cycle test (LCT) results for the Lac Knife project.
+The testing was performed on 4 composites core samples comprised of low-grade and semi-massive graphite mineralisation with a large proportion of large flakes (+80 mesh) in the graphite concentrates that ranged between 35% and 58%.

-On July 9, 2013, the Company reported that the results of the final Phase II Locked Cycle Test (LCT) metallurgical results performed at SGS in Lakefield, Ontario, continued to confirm an average concentrate grade of 96.4% C and a high average flake graphite recovery of 92.5% (see Company's July 9, 2013 news release available at www.focusgraphite.com).
-SGS has completed all six (6) Phase II LCTs on composite core samples comprised of low-grade, semi-massive, and massive graphite mineralization with a head grade ranging between 6.0% C and 25.0% C.
+On July 9, 2013, the Company reported that the results of the final Phase II locked cycle test (LCT) metallurgical results performed at SGS in Lakefield, Ontario, continued to confirm an average concentrate grade of 96.4% total carbon (Ct) and a high average flake graphite recovery of 92.5% (see Company's July 9, 2013 news release available at www.focusgraphite.com).
+SGS has completed all 6 Phase II LCTs on composite core samples comprised of low-grade, semi-massive, and massive graphite mineralization with a head grade ranging between 6.0% Ct and 25.0% Ct.